rfestag/restmachine/README.md

 ## Installation

-__NOTE"__ This gem has not yet been released.
+__NOTE:__ This gem has not yet been released.
 You must check it out and install from source.
 In the future, the following instructions will apply:

 Add this line to your application's Gemfile: